AFRICA The Future for Your Business

 Morocco has invested significantly in the development of its infrastructure.
-It now enjoys world-class installations; roads, motorways, railroads, and airports efficiently link all regions of the country and with the rest of the world.
+It now enjoys world-class installations; roads, motorways, railroads, and airports.
+They have efficently linked all regions of the country with the rest of the world.
 Thanks to the Open Sky Agreement signed by Morocco in 2006, 15 international airports now link Morocco to the world’s main economic capitals and business platforms.
 Morocco’s airport network serves many international companies.
 The Casablanca Airport has become an important air hub between America, Europe, and Africa.

 5 - Qualified Labour Force

-Morocco’s labour force is a major asset to competitive investment and to the creation of added value: education level, cultural openness, nowledge of languages and new technologies, corporate attitude, adaptability, and competitive salary costs.
+Morocco’s labour force is a major asset to competitive investment and to the creation of added value: education level, cultural openness, knowledge of languages, new technologies, corporate attitude, adaptability, and competitive salary costs.

 • A population of 32 million